It's 3PM and you're hit with a snack attack! What do you grab?

 Culinary Nutrition Expert, Tabitha Lavoie, tells her clients to reach for a hearty dip.

 paired with raw or roasted cauliflower.
-This dip is an all-star because the nut-base contains fats to keep you satiated, and when paired with some vegetables, the fibre balances everything out.
+This dip is an all-star because the nut-base contains fats to keep you satiated, and when paired with some vegetables, the fiber balances everything out.
 Pack this snack to satiate those mid-day snack cravings!"

 Zesty Lemon Chia Pudding